MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

     Remove-Item c:\python-3.5.1.exe -Force
 ```

 To modify the escape character, place an escape parser directive on the very first line of the Dockerfile.
-This can be seen in the below example.
+This can be seen in the following example.

+>[!NOTE]
-> Note, only two values can be used as escape characters, the `\` and the `` ` ``.
+>Only two values can be used as escape characters, `\` and `` ` ``.

 ```dockerfile
 # escape=`